Project60/org.project60.banking/docs/user-guide.md

 See the [Processing Statements](#processing-statements) section for detailed information on how to match and process bank statement transactions.

+!!!note
+    Analyser and matcher plugins can actually be mixed in this step.
+This is useful for when a transaction can already be reconciled after some basic analysis, so that a matcher can be configured to chime when there should be enough information for it to create a suggestion, without further analysing the transaction (which might be expensive performance-wise).

 There may be a **fourth step (Postprocessing)** when post processing plugins have been configured in CiviBanking.
 This would involve additional tasks to do after transactions have already been processed as CiviCRM contributions, e.g.